Financial Audit of Exelon's Illinois Nuclear Power Plants

 - The Dresden plant has a five-year expected NPV of -$87 million using Exelon’s discount rate.
 Our Monte Carlo analysis found that 95 percent of the iterations will be above a net present value of -$139 million.

-Synapse recommends that Illinois develop a program that offers financial support for the Byron and Dresden plants only when the plants require this support.
+Synapse recommended that Illinois develop a program that offers financial support for the Byron and Dresden plants only when the plants require this support.
 This program need not extend beyond five years and could be re-evaluated at the end of the five-year period.